exdial/dotfiles/README.md

 ## Secrets management

-These sensetive directories will not be overwritten or deleted during dotfiles management: `~/.aws`, `~/.grip`, `~/.hal`, `~/.kube`, `~/.spin`, `~/.ssh`.
+These sensitive directories will not be overwritten or deleted during dotfiles management: `~/.aws`, `~/.grip`, `~/.hal`, `~/.kube`, `~/.spin`, `~/.ssh`.
-The option `make secrets` will copy these directories and create an archive in the current directory nameed *secrets.tar.gz*, that can be easily transferred to a new location.
+The option `make secrets` will copy these directories and create an archive in the current directory named *secrets.tar.gz*, that can be easily transferred to a new location.

 ## Terminal.app customization